 Hein indicates the location of publication for virtually all of the journals included in the dataset.
-We relied on that variable to analyze variations in article volume and citation rate between U.S. and foreign journals.
+We relied on that variable to analyze variations in article volume and citation rate between U.S. and foreign journals, as seen in Figure 8.
 Note that, as always, our dataset is constrained to materials included in the Hein database, which is primarily targeted towards English-speaking users.
 While it appears that most major English-language non-U.S. international law publications are covered by our dataset, foreign publications may nonetheless be undercounted to some extent.
-Subject to these limitations, our analysis found that the volume of international law articles published in foreign journals has increased over time to match and even exceed that of U.S. journals, with particularly rapid growth after 1980.
+Subject to these limitations, our analysis found that the volume of international law articles published in foreign journals has increased over time to match and even exceed that of U.S. journals, with particularly rapid growth after 1980.18 The number of articles published in journals that received at least 25 citations in total-has risen more slowly and has come to more closely match the number of articles published in U.S. journals.

-18. A small minority of the articles in our sample (fewer than 20,000) are not in English.
+^{18.} A small minority of the articles in our sample (fewer than 20,000) are not in English.
 These articles are virtually all published in journals that make up the "long tail" of our dataset.
 While we retain these articles in our analysis so as not to underrepresent non-English language scholarship in Hein's database, we note that they are likely disproportionately affected by the methodological caveats described above.
-See supra Part I. Articles published in languages other than English are more likely to receive citations from sources that are not in the Hein database, or that use non-Bluebook citation formats.
-Moreover, it is possible that Hein generates other types of metadata for non-English sources differently than it generates them for English language sources (e.g., PathFinder tagging).
+See supra Part I. Articles published in languages other than English are less likely to receive citations from sources in the Hein database, or that use non-English sources differently than it generates them for English language sources (e.g., PathFinder tagging).